AVEVA/CONNECT-data-services-developer-docs/content/home/search.md

 - Preventing typos and reducing the need for wildcards, which can result in more complex queries.

-Autocomplete includes two types: Token autocomplete and faceted autocomplete.
+Autocomplete includes suggestions for tokens, facets, and status matches, as well as search history.

 **Search autocomplete**